julianikulski/portfolio-website/README.md

 # Portfolio Website for my Data Science Projects
 This project showcases my data science projects on a deployed website.

+**Latest update:** Maximum content width was limited by putting everything into containers.
-**Latest update:** I linked the latest blog post and project on the index page to the database and removed the hard-coded text from the HTML.
+**05/25/2021:** I linked the latest blog post and project on the index page to the database and removed the hard-coded text from the HTML.

 ## Table of Contents
 1. [Installation](#installation)